 Note: The cruising articles on the following pages have previously been published in various magazines.
 They are grouped by geographic area, but all locations are in the Southeastern Atlantic Coast and Intra-Coastal Waterway, Northwestern Caribbean including Cuba, and the Bahamas.
 Emailed PDF copies of any article are available free of charge, merely by asking.
-Hard copies in color are available by mail for $5.00 to cover only the cost of printing and postage.
+Just contact me on this site and tell me what you want.
+Five articles at a time please, but if you keep asking, I'll keep sending.
+Hard copies in color are available by mail for $5.00 each to cover only the cost of printing and postage.
 All cruises were accomplished in my Catalina 30, Rhombus.
 All trips originated in my homeport in Jacksonville, Florida, and include informative charts of routs and anchorages, as well as many photographs of places visited.
 The dialogue always includes a good bit of area history.

 Cruising the Great Northeast(NE Florida that is plus a little bit of Georgia!)

 - Cruise to Georgia’s Little Places: Part 1.
 Cruise one of the great ICW areas: Sisters Creek, Cumberland Island, Brunswick and St. Marys, Georgia.

 - Cruise to Georgia’s Little Places: Part 2.
 Jekyll Island to Darien.

 - Destination Darien:A Journey to Colonial America, An AICW trip north of Jacksonville crossing St. Andrews and St. Simons Sounds.